 This week's menus

-Plan ahead: Save enough ice cream for Thursday.
+Plan ahead: Save 4 grilled chicken breasts for Tuesday and enough ice cream for Wednesday.

 What you'll need for this week's menus (consult recipes for exact amounts)